fusionpbx/fusionpbx-docs/source/advanced/command.md

 ```

 -   Navigate to **Advanced** > **Upgrade**, run **Menu** and **Permission Defaults**.
--   Log out and then Log back in
+-   Log out and back in.

 ## Upgrade